naev/naev/docs/manual/sec/intro.md

 # Introduction to the Naev Engine

 While this document does cover the Naev engine in general, many sections refer to customs and properties specific to the **Sea of Darkness** default Naev universe.
-These are marked with `\naev`{=tex}.
+These are marked with $\naev$.

 ## Getting Started